 - 512:355 From Colonies to Empire: American Foreign Relations to 1898

-- PDR: The United States in the Twentieth Century
+- Readings in American History I and II: The United States in the Twentieth Century

 - “ pdf How American and Soviet Women Transcended the Cold War (430 KB) ,” Diplomatic History, 2022.